People and Places

 the of Low Newton by the Sea and to the south, the coast village of

-A delightful village very
+A delightful village very popular for

-countryside is owned by the National Trust.
+owned by the National Trust.
 The

 area is renowned for its good bird watching.
 The Ship Inn situated